DulatSh/everest/README.md

 About Me Hello!
 My name is Dulat, and I am a entry-level data analytics professional recently completed the Google Data Analytics Professional Certificate and SkyPro Certificate.

--In this repository, you can find some of my projects completed during my training and practice.
+In this repository, you can find some of my projects completed during my training and practice.

 Skills and Technologies
 Data Analysis Tools: SQL, Excel